mnemote/ciril/README.rst

 Wheel Motors
 ------------

 * Micro-stepper motors from Ebay in 4,6,10,15mm diameters.

+  UPDATE: The 10mm and 6mm motors have arrived and the 10mm look like the most likely option at this point.

 * Very small rubber wheels/tyres and also model airplane foam wheels worth consideration.
 Experiments with foam tyres suggest they've got not much traction.